-- □ Remove the screw that secures the adapter card slot cover.
-Then remove the slot cover. - □ Align and insert the adapter card into the adapter card connector. - □ Secure the card with the card retainer and screw that you removed in the first step. - ☐ Reinstall all hardware and screws that you removed prior to the Installation of the adapter card.
+- Remove the screw that secures the adapter card retainer bracket.
+Remove the adapter card retainer bracket, and PCI slot cover. - □ Align and insert the adapter card into the adapter card connector. - □ Secure the card using the adapter card retainer bracket and screw that you removed in the first step. - Discard the unneeded PCI slot cover.
+Reinstall all hardware and screws that you removed prior to the Installation of the adapter card.